 To function well, cars need to run.
 When they don't, tires fail, batteries go bad, and the engine might struggle to fire up.

-It’s hard to put a dollar value on what that could mean, but the longer your car sits, the more the risk of damage grows.
-Some experts say you should aim to start your vehicle at least one time a week and take it out for a drive every month or so.
+It's hard to put a dollar value on what that could mean, but the longer your car sits, the more the risk of damage grows.
+Some experts say you should aim to start your vehicle at least once a week and take it out for a drive every month or so.

 Ignoring fluid leaks